The Applicant

 Full remediation.
 Update bands, fix postings, disclose the audit plan.

-Rush-update all pay bands to current market.
-Post compliant pay scales on every active job listing within 48 hours.
-Respond to L&I with a corrective action plan AND a commitment to a privileged pay equity audit covering RCW 49.58.020 exposure.
+Rush-update bands to market.
+Post compliant scales on every active listing in 48 hours.
+Respond with a corrective plan plus a privileged pay equity audit covering RCW 49.58.020.

 Fix the postings.
 Respond narrowly to L&I.

-Add pay scales to the 14 flagged postings.
-Respond to L&I addressing only the posting violations.
-Treat the retaliation allegation as a separate matter to be evaluated later.
-Quiet, contained, document-light.
+Add scales to the 14 postings.
+Respond on the posting violations only.
+Treat retaliation as a separate matter.

 Request an extension.
 Buy time before committing.